-Another downfall of using the public transport in North East is you don’t really stop off anywhere.
+Another downfall of using public transport in North East is you don’t really stop off anywhere.

-You go from A to B and you’re usually praying that you get there as fast as the vehicle is able to across the horrible roads!
+You go from A to B and you’re usually praying that you get there as fast as the vehicle is able to cross the horrible roads!

-But, with Holiday Scout, I was able to visit off the beaten track locations and places which weren’t overloaded with tourists.
+But, with Holiday Scout, I was able to visit off-the-beaten-track locations and places that weren’t overloaded with tourists.

-They were also places that I never would have never even tempted to visit by myself as woman alone.
+They were also places that I never would have never even tempted to visit by myself as a woman alone.
 So, I was grateful for the comfort of stepping out of the car and being safe.

 3. You can tailor the tour around you

 Although on their website they have packaged tours as a guideline of the types of trips you can take, Holiday Scout is open for a completely customised tour.

 Just let Sange and his team know what and where you would like to see and what timeframe you have.